chessgames.com

 Team Play

-<National and Club events> She won team gold as a member of her Russian team for the women’s blitz final and the bronze medal in the women's team rapid final at the 1st International Mind Sports Games in 2008.
+<National and Club events> She won team gold as a member of her Russian team for the women's blitz final and the bronze medal in the women's team rapid final at the 1st International Mind Sports Games in 2008.
 2011 was an excellent year for Pogonina in team play.
 Playing for her club, AVS Krasnoturinsk, she won team gold and individual silver at the European Club Cup (Women) (2011), and playing for Russia, she won team gold and individual gold at the European Team Championship (Women) (2011) and team silver and individual silver medals at the FIDE Women's World Team Championship (2011).
-The combination of winning in both the European Club and European Team championships in the same year is unique in both the women’s and men’s competitions.
+The combination of winning in both the European Club and European Team championships in the same year is unique in both the women's and men's competitions.
 Playing board 3 for Russian, she won bronze and helped her team to a bronze medal at the Women's World Team Championship (2013).
-She helped her team Ugra to win gold at the Russian Team Championships (Women) (2013), also taking individual gold for her 4.5/5 points, which represented a 2757 rating performance.
+She helped her team Ugra to win gold at the Russian Team Championship (Women) (2013), also taking individual gold for her 4.5/5 points, which represented a 2757 rating performance.
+Pogonina wound up 2013 playing board 3 for Russia in the European Team Championship (Women) (2013), helping her team to silver and winning individual bronze for her board.

 Personal

-Pogonina is currently studying for an MA in law at the Saratov State Academy of Law.
+Pogonina has an MA in law from the Saratov State Academy of Law.
 Her hobbies include flamenco, music, photography, traveling, sports, literature and poetry.
 She is married to Peter Zhdanov (User: Peter Zhdanov), and they have a son, Nikolai (born 18 November 2009).
 She is also a member of chessgames.com as User: Natalia Pogonina, and an occasional commentator and analyst here for live broadcasts of games.

 Rating